alxwen711/pythonCompetitiveLibrary/README.md

 For creating a new algorithm or data structure file a template exists in [algorithm.py](./contributing/algorithm.py).
 For the multiline comment replace all square brackets with the appropriate information; everything else there is optional.
 Testfiles for quality assurance are also appreciated and a template for creating them is found in [algorithmTest.py](./contributing/algorithmTest.py).

 Once you have made additions in the form of code or documentation, submit a pull request and I will typically review it around 2-4 UTC daily.
-This is because I do not want to be merging while a CodeForces/CodeChef contest is occuring, and they do not occur at this time.
+This is because I do not want to be merging while a CodeForces/CodeChef contest is occurring, and they do not occur at this time.

 If I have not responded to a PR after two weeks without reason then and ONLY then you can follow [this guide](https://stackoverflow.com/questions/12686545/how-to-leave-a-message-for-a-github-com-user) to privately message me.
 For obvious reasons, please do not abuse the above.